 December 18: Program ends – students vacate residence by noon

 Students must withdraw from their study abroad program on or before the following dates to avoid fee liability:

 Summer: April 1

 Students become financially obligated for the full cost of their study abroad program after these dates.
 Only in extreme circumstances (e.g., serious personal injury, family emergency, etc.) will a student be allowed to petition for withdrawal prior to the start of the program.
-Petitions will be reviewed by the Associate Dean and Director of the Heavener School of Business.
+Petitions will be reviewed by the Assistant Dean and Director of the Heavener School of Business.

 All students are required to take three courses offered by FIE and participate in a 3-credit internship and internship seminar offered through FIE.
 Students can also opt to take one online UF business course if desired.

 FIE’s Principles of Management, Principles of Marketing, and International Trade courses are equivalent to UF’s MAN3025, MAR3023, and GEB3373 courses, respectively.
 Accounting majors are not eligible to take these courses through FIE.

 Optional: 1 Online UF Business Course (4 UF credits)